zsoltszabo/node-uglifier/README.md

 =========

 As I have just completed a huge pure Nodejs project in 80+ files.
 I started to search for methods to have at least a minimal protection for my server side code.
-I found no simple solution that could handle the **NodeJS** module system so I created **node-uglifier**.
+I found no simple solution that could handle the **NodeJS** module system automatically so I created **node-uglifier**.
 My almost 500Kb code in about 80 files got packed into a single file with around 150Kb size.

 how it works
 --------